MicrosoftDocs/visualstudio-docs/docs/ide/identifying-and-customizing-keyboard-shortcuts-in-visual-studio.md

 You can identify keyboard shortcuts for Visual Studio commands, customize those shortcuts, and export them for others to use.
 Many shortcuts always invoke the same commands, but the behavior of a shortcut can vary based on the following conditions:

-- Which default environment settings you chose the first time that you opened Visual Studio&mdash;for example, General Development or Visual C#.
+- Which default environment settings you choose the first time that you open Visual Studio&mdash;for example, General Development or Visual C#.
 (For information about changing or resetting your settings, see [Environment settings](environment-settings.md).)

 - Whether you've customized the shortcut's behavior.